Magnetic AdS x R^2: Supersymmetry and stability: Central charge

 The central charge should be invariant under continuation between weak and strong coupling, both because this is generally true for moduli spaces of CFT's, and because it is related to the $U(1)$ anomaly in the $(0,2)$ algebra.
 However, the weakly coupled theory does not approach the free theory, because there is a relevant interaction.\footnote {More precisely, if we take the coupling to zero while focusing on a given energy scale, then the free theory governs the limit.
 If we go to zero energy at any fixed coupling, the interactions become strong.} In the low energy theory we have $|q_1| N_\Phi N^2$ chiral multiplets $\Theta_{1i}$, $|q_2| N_\Phi N^2$ chiral multiplets $\Theta_{2j}$, and $|q_3| N_\Phi N^2$ fermionic multiplets $\Psi_{3k}$.
 Inserting these modes into the UV superpotential~(\ref{n4supot}) induces a low energy $(0,2)$ superpotential

 where $c_{ijk}$ is from the overlap of LLL wavefunctions.
 Thus, the effective field theory of the supersymmetric LLL is a (0,2) Landau-Ginsburg (LG) model.

+Following the first version of the present work, Benini and Bobev have shown that the central charge can be calculated by a procedure of $c$-extremization~\cite{Benini:2012cz,Benini:2013cda}.
+They find that the field theory result for the central charge agrees with the supergravity value~(\ref{sugrac}).

-It would be interesting to understand the central charge from LG theory.
-Here we will just discuss one puzzle.\footnote{This was raised by E. Silverstein.} If we look at the configurations on the Coulomb branch where $\Theta_1$ is nonzero, then $\Theta_2$ and $\Psi$ are massed, and we have $|q_1| N_\Phi N^2$ chiral superfields of total central charge $3|q_1| N_\Phi N^2$; similarly the $\Theta_2$ branch has total central charge $3|q_2| N_\Phi N^2$.
+We will discuss one puzzle, which was raised by E. Silverstein.
+If we look at the configurations on the Coulomb branch where $\Theta_1$ is nonzero, then $\Theta_2$ and $\Psi$ are massed, and we have $|q_1| N_\Phi N^2$ chiral superfields of total central charge $3|q_1| N_\Phi N^2$; similarly the $\Theta_2$ branch has total central charge $3|q_2| N_\Phi N^2$.
 The greater of these would seem to be a lower bound on the total $c$, but it exceeds the strong coupling value that we have determined.

 To resolve this, note that the dimension of these branches would usually be reduced to order $N$ by the $U(N)$ D-term potential.
 Here, the $U(N)$ gauge multiplet does not couple to the background field, and so has no LLL states.
 Thus we have treated it as decoupled from the low energy theory.
 To see how this works for the D-term (which is similar to other decoupling situations), note that the $U(N)$ current is